apache/singa/README.md

 * Q6: While compiling SINGA and installing `glog` on mac OS X, I get fatal error `'ext/slist' file not found`

-  A6: Please install `glog` individually and try :
+  A6: We have not done thorough test on Mac OS.
+If you want to install `glog`, please goto glog folder and try:

       $ make CFLAGS='-stdlib=libstdc++' CXXFLAGS='stdlib=libstdc++'